Buying art supplies online is an amazing solution when you can’t go out or there aren’t any art supplies stores near you.

 Spellbinders is a bit different from all of the above because it mostly focuses on paper art and cutting.
 However, they do have amazing brands and supplies.
 One brand I’d always recommend, and Spellbinders has so many of her products, is Jane Davenport’s art supplies.
 She has books, journals, stamps, inks, stencils, watercolor sets, crayons, acrylic paint, gesso, and so much more.

-You can get infinite inspiration with using her art supplies, and Spellbinders have a lot to choose from.
+You can get infinite inspiration by using her art supplies, and Spellbinders have a lot to choose from.

 Browsing/Interface: First of all, it’s a beautiful site, just as Scrapbook.com, it’s a joy looking around.
 They have clear categories and a special category for mixed media.